arXiv/accessibility2024/source/discussion-board.md

 # Getting started with Discussion Boards

 ![Logo for the arXiv forum](../../assets/arxiv-forum-logo-full-2024.svg){.mkd-img-right .mkd-spacing alt='logo for the arXiv forum' role="presentation"}
-We have set up discussion boards for each forum topic so that the conversation can continue beyond each session.
+We have set up discussion boards for each forum topic as a place to share resources, ideas, and questions.
+These discussion boards are less ephemeral than Zoom chat and can support a continuing conversation beyond the live events.

 The forum discussion boards use Github Discussions and [giscus](https://github.com/giscus/giscus).
-This open source discussion platform has many benefits, including transparency and being free.
-Please use giscus to post your comments on the event, network, and share relevant resources.
-We will be using this platform in lieu of live Zoom chat during the live forum as Zoom chat is disruptive to screen reader users.
+This open source discussion platform has many benefits, including code transparency and being free.

 To take part in forum-related discussions you will just need to be logged in to your github account.
 If you do not have one yet, follow the instructions below to create a free account for the first time.